mmlkrx/ozantasci.com/README.md

 # Overview

 This site is build with the [11ty](https://www.11ty.io/) static site generator.
+The website is currently hosted on Netlify, to check deployments and general settings, visit the overview [here](https://app.netlify.com/sites/ozantasci/overview) (login as mmlkrx required).

 # How to run and develop locally